#199 "A Lonely Man Is More Likely To"

 either, thus extending the lonely period by months or years.
 During

-one of my lonely decades, I thought I heard at least few women
+one of my lonely decades, I thought I heard at least a few women

 whisper behind my back, "he smells lonely."
 Perhaps, women